mayankpatel202/prep-student_info_form/prep-student_info_form/form-survey.md

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 ### !challenge

-* type: multiple-choice
+* type: checkbox
 * id: 19e46127-d8d8-40ff-9fa5-a2c8175abc38
 * title: Software Engineering Career

 ##### !question

-How informed are you about software engineering as a career?
+In regards to software engineering as a career, select the topics you have researched yourself

 ##### !end-question

 ##### !options

-* Very Informed
+* Average salary ranges
-* Informed
+* Job security
-* Uninformed
+* General career paths
-* I don't know anything about software engineering as a career
+* Overall demand per industry
+* Top companies for software engineer to work
+* None of the above

 ##### !end-options

 ##### !answer

-* Very Informed
+* None of the above

 ##### !end-answer
 ### !end-challenge